On low-codimensional decompositions: Five possibilities of -closed flows on compact -manifolds

-\begin{theorem} Let $G$ be an $R$-closed group-action on a compact connected manifold $M$, $H$ a finite index subgroup of $G$, and $k = 2$ (resp. $k = 1$).
-If $G$ is codimension-$k$-like, then $M/\hat{\mathcal{F}} _G$ is a surface with conners (resp. a closed interval or a circle). \end{theorem}
+\begin{lemma} Let $v$ be an $R$-closed flow on a connected compact $3$-manifold $M$.
+Suppose that each two-dimensional minimal set is a suspension of a circloid.
+If there is a suspension of a circloid, then the orbit class space $M/\hat{v}$ of $M$ is a closed interval or a circle such that there are at most two orbits each of which is not the suspension of a circloid. \end{lemma}